dessyacheampong/PSNQ/README.md

 **PSNQS** an online urban store.

-The welcome page consists of dragable folders that lead you to the other pages.
+/Root - is the introduction page.
+The first page you view when you launch the site.
+It include folders that direct you to other pages.
-The store, the gallery, about, secrets and chat.